apac

 Live chat tools appear as pop-ups or icons on your website, allowing visitors to chat directly with a sales representative or support agent.
 Some platforms even offer automated responses and co-browsing features.
 This type of communication feels personal and responsive, making it easier to turn visitors into qualified leads.

-9. Engage Through Social Media
+9. Engage Decision-Makers Through LinkedIn and Social Media

 Social media offers a direct and interactive way to reach potential customers.
 Platforms like LinkedIn, Facebook, Twitter, and Instagram allow you to share content, run ads, and connect with audiences who are already interested in your industry.
 LinkedIn is ideal for B2B lead generation, while Facebook and Instagram help showcase visual content and ads to targeted users.